Hillary957/django_ecommerce_website/README.md

 # django_ecommerce_website
-it is a django ecommerce website project.
+it is a django ecommerce website project with both paypal and mpesa integration.